Norbert-git/ruby-starter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+If ruby installed
+ruby -v
+And
+If rails installed
+rails -v

+1 rails new 'project name' / project name is goig to be the folder name 2 cd into 'project name' / folder name
+3 rails server